 Prepare to File

 3. Preparations for filing.
 For electronic filers, this means registering with the IRS’s E-Services.

 Electronic filing is required for employers with 250 or more forms.
 While e-filing is not required for smaller ALEs, it is an attractive option.
 Uploading the 1094-C and 1095-Cs to the IRS portal is quick and simple.
 Registering for it is…less so.
 Allow up to 4-6 weeks for you and the other required company representatives to complete all stages of the application process.
 There are third party companies who will transmit on your behalf.

-Passport Software offers that service even if you haven’t used our ACA software or preparation services.
+Passport is an IRS-certified proxy filer and offers that service even if you haven’t used our ACA software or ACA Full Service option.

 Navigating the ACA can feel overwhelming.
 Another thing to consider to prepare is a professional source of ACA support.
 The IRS has established penalties for violations of ACA requirements that can be intimidating.
 No one wants to be the reason their employer now faces thousands of dollars in penalties.